-The Issuer may redeem the Bonds under certain circumstances
+The Issuer may redeem the Bonds under certain circumstances, the Issuer and the Guarantor may (re-)purchase the Bonds

-Subject to a period of not less than thirty (30) calendar days' prior notice to the Principal Paying Agent, the Bonds may be redeemed at the option of the Issuer in whole (but not in part) (a) at any time after the Issue Date and prior to the date falling three months prior to the Maturity Date at par plus interest accrued until (but excluding) the date specified by the Issuer for early redemption, if eighty (80) per cent or more of the Aggregate Principal Amount has been redeemed or purchased and cancelled; or (b) at any time during the period from (and including) the date falling three months prior to the Maturity Date at par plus interest accrued until (but excluding) the date specified by the Issuer for such early redemption; or (c) at any time after the Issue Date and prior to the date falling three months prior to the Maturity Date at the Make-Whole Redemption Price, plus interest accrued until (but excluding) the date specified by the Issuer for such early redemption.
-This feature is likely to limit the market value of the Bonds.
-During any period when the Issuer may elect to redeem the Bonds, the market value of the relevant Bonds is generally not expected to rise substantially above the price at which they can be redeemed.
-This also may be true prior to any redemption period.
+Subject to a period of not less than 30 (thirty) calendar days' prior notice to the Principal Paying Agent, the Issuer may redeem the Bonds (in whole but not in part) a) at any time after the Issue Date and prior to the date falling three months prior to the Maturity Date at par plus interest accrued until (but excluding) the date specified by the Issuer for early redemption, if eighty (80) per cent or more of the Aggregate Principal Amount has been redeemed or purchased and cancelled; or b) at any time during the period from (and including) the date falling three months prior to the Maturity Date to (but excluding) the Maturity Date at par plus interest accrued until (but excluding) the date specified by the Issuer for such early redemption; or c) at any time after the Issue Date and prior to the date falling three months prior to the Maturity Date at the Make-Whole Redemption Price, plus interest accrued until (but excluding) the date specified by the Issuer for such early redemption.
+The Issuer or any other member of the Swiss Life group (including the Guarantor) may at any time (subject to mandatory provisions of law) purchase Bonds in the open market or otherwise at any price; such acquired Bonds may be held, resold or surrendered to the Principal Paying Agent for cancellation.